Kotlin/kotlinx.serialization/CONTRIBUTING.md

   * Use a 'feature request' template when creating a new issue.
   * Explain why you need the feature &mdash; what's your use-case, what's your domain.
   * Explaining the problem you face is more important than suggesting a solution.
-    Report your problem even if you don't have any proposed solution.
+    Even if you don't have a proposed solution, please report your problem.
   * If there is an alternative way to do what you need, then show the code of the alternative.

 ## Submitting PRs